4 One-Light Setups: Split, Broad, Short, and Profile Lighting for Portrait Photos

 Split Lighting

-Split lighting is a very easy lighting pattern to and use.
-It’s called split lighting because, when done correctly, the lighting will split the face right down the middle of the nose into a light side and a dark side.
+Split lighting is a very easy lighting pattern to create and use.
+It’s called split lighting because, when done correctly, the lighting will split the right the middle of the nose into a light side and a dark side.
 Here’s an example of split lighting:

 split lighting examplesplit lighting examplesplit lighting example

-As you can , split lighting can be quite dramatic and moody.
-So, in this form, it’s best reserved for special portraits.
+As you can see, split lighting can be quite dramatic and .
+So, in this form, it’s reserved for special portraits.
 Split lighting is useful for demonstrating how to find the edges of your lighting, the transition areas between light and dark, and for comparison with the other styles we’ve seen in this series so far.

 Split lighting is also pretty easy to create, and is basically the opposite of butterfly lighting; we’ll want to bring our key light around our subject to about the 90-degree position.
 Somewhere around here: